 Plug’n Drive’s goal is to use the space to educate consumers about electric vehicles, as well as raise awareness about climate change.

 “The EV Discovery Centre will serve as an EV hub for consumers throughout Ontario and for visitors around the world,” said Cara Clairman, president and CEO of Plug’n Drive, in a media release.

 “We are providing a one-stop-shop where consumers can explore and test-drive the latest EV models — alongside charging solution at home and on the road.”

-The EV space will showcase the latest vehicle models and charging stations from “leading manufacturers,” as well as highlight the importance of combatting climate change.
+Located in North York, the EV space will showcase the latest vehicle models and charging stations from “leading manufacturers,” as well as highlight the importance of combatting climate change.